MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/consolidate-shipments-load-planning-workbench.md

 ---

-# Consolidate shipments by using Release to warehouse from the load planning workbench
+# Consolidate shipments by releasing to warehouse from the load planning workbench

 [!include [banner](../includes/banner.md)]